 “Where did the summer go?”
-With the record breaking growth we have had in 2016, many of our employees have either said or felt this sentiment.
+With the record-breaking growth we have had in 2016, many of our employees have either said or felt this sentiment.
 Myself included.
 The type of growth we have been experiencing brings on a new set of significant challenges.
-Not just the monumental task of managing our increased capacity, but keeping true to our core values: Pride, Trustworthy, Personable and Persistence.
+Not just the monumental task of managing our increased capacity, but keeping true to our core values: Pride, Trustworthy, Personable, and Persistence.
 When business is moving at such a rapid rate, many contractors will look to cut corners.
 Take shortcuts.
 Except less than the best quality.
 We can’t and we won’t.
 It would go against our brand promise that we have worked so hard over the last 12 years to establish.
 We are builders with a passion at our core.
 During this time of rapid growth, we will continue to adhere to our core values and take passion in the projects we build.

 In this month’s newsletter, we tour the new sports field project at St. Therese of Carmel, just north of the 56 in Carmel Valley.
 We also have an article about our project team’s TCO accomplishment at St. Patrick’s Parish School.
 The last announcement is about our upcoming 12th Anniversary Open House.
 Our company anniversary date is October 27.
 It has been a couple of years since our last open house.
-A lot has changed since then, and we wanted to celebrate our 12th anniversary with our clients, consultants, subcontractors, neighbors, family and friends.
+A lot has changed since then, and we wanted to celebrate our 12th anniversary with our clients, consultants, subcontractors, neighbors, family, and friends.
 We look forward to seeing you there!

-As is our custom, we have listed birthdays over the last couple months.
-With the rapid growth our company is experiencing, our Brand Development Coordinator Brianne Searl came up with the great idea to add a ‘Promotions & New Hires’ section to our newsletter.
+As is our custom, we have listed birthdays over the last couple of months.
+With the rapid growth our company is experiencing, our Brand Development Coordinator Brianne Searl came up with a great idea to add a ‘Promotions & New Hires’ section to our newsletter.
 You will find this below the Birthdays section.